samrobbins85/CMHSS-Coursework/README.md

 The size has been reducing using [mapshaper](https://www.npmjs.com/package/mapshaper) according to [this blog](https://blog.exploratory.io/how-to-reduce-your-geojson-file-size-smaller-for-better-performance-8fb77759870c)

 Finding the nuts1 regions struggles for holy island, as it is off the coast of england, so if the nuts1 region can't be found, then it will be ignored.
 This can be found as if there is an error, then an empty list is returned.

+For the nuts1 regions, you need to be 2013 or earlier, as newer versions don't actually include the necessary files